Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 Note: The precedence table will differ depending on what you are parsing.
 </blockquote>

-Now we refactor the `parseExpression` function to pass in the precedence as a parameter.
-We will also use it to determine whether we parse the infix or not.
+Now we refactor the `parseExpression` method to pass in the precedence as a parameter.
+We will use it to determine whether we parse the infix or not.

 {{< codeblock name= "The parser class" >}}
 {{< highlight python >}}
+# Note: I am setting a default value so parsePrefixExpression does not throw an error.
-def parseExpression(self, precedence: Precedence) -> Expression:
+def parseExpression(self, precedence: Precedence = Precedence.SUBTRACTION) -> Expression:
     # Parse prefix expression...

     # We will parse the infix IF the precedence of the